 What is the issue?

-The Grid Code does not currently apply consistent access arrangements across GB and, as such, does not assist the creation of a pan-GB market for power generating module (PGM) technology, by increasing the commonality of Power Station requirements.
+The Grid Code does not currently apply consistent access and connection arrangements across GB and, as such, does not assist the creation of a pan-GB market for power generating module (PGM) technology, by increasing the commonality of Power Station requirements.

 The requirements that currently apply to a Generator seeking to connect a Power Station within the GB synchronous area are contrary to the aim and purpose of the European Network Codes in respect of Power Generating Modules (Type A, B, C or D) and will continue to lead to consequences that do not benefit the consumer or enhance the efficient and effective operation of the System.
 For example, the current baseline arrangements appear to lead to the consequence of deliberate sizing of generators to fit below an arbitrary MW threshold which varies depending on where in GB the plant is located, leading to a loss of economy of scale and particularly for renewable generation, a reduced ability to efficiently exploit the available energy resource, which ultimately is reflected in a higher cost of production and a greater cost to end consumers.

-Also, it has anecdotally had other potentially perverse outcomes, such as of the dearth of small-scale thermal generation being built in recent times in Scotland.
-This, in may have knock-on effects from lack of synchronous generation on the distribution system (e.g., lower fault level, system inertia).

 Why change?

 This Proposal is one of several which seeks to build on the relevant provisions of the EU Network Codes/ Guidelines.
 Although the UK has now left the EU, the majority of these requirements have been integrated into UK law through the application of Statutory Instruments.